Foxandxss/angular-tips/source/_posts/2015-05-04-an-introduction-to-angular-2.markdown

 Also, there is no more `ng-app` :)

 Alright! `System` is going to load `index` which is supposed to bootstrap our app, right?
 How do we do that?
-To bootstrap an `Angular 2` application we need to use the `boostrap` method passing our main component.
+To bootstrap an `Angular 2` application we need to use the `bootstrap` method passing our main component.
 Component?
 Yeah, we will see in a bit :)

 ```javascript
 bootstrap(OurMainComponent);